Where do I go for a COVID-19 test at National Jewish Health?

 What are the different types of tests?
 Why would a person want to have a COVID-19 test performed?

 To find out if you currently have COVID-19, you will need the swab (molecular/PCR) test.
-The antibody (serology) test offers a way for a person to know if they have had COVID-19 in the recent past.
-Some results also may suggest an ongoing infection.
+The Spike Protein IgG antibody (serology) test can tell a person if they have had antibody response to a COVID-19 vaccine, although these antibodies also may be present after a person has been infected with SARS-CoV-2.

 How much to the tests cost?
 Will my insurance be billed?